tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 - DONE: Four Kitchens has built and released Aquifer
 - WIP: It does good things, including:
 - DONE: Here's how I value it from a PO perspective
-- How to get started
+- DONE: How to get started
-- Can I make an old project use it?
+- DONE: Can I make an old project use it?

 --------------------------------------------------------------------------------